TIDES-transit/TIDES/README.md

 Data Table schemas
 Data table schemas are specified in JSON and are compatible with the [frictionless data](https://specs.frictionlessdata.io/table-schema/) table schema standards.

+## Contributing to TIDES
+Those who want to help with the development of the TIDES specification should review the guidance in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Issues
 Please add issues, bugs, and feature requests to [GitHub](https://github.com/TIDES-transit/TIDES).